imbforge/NGSpipe2go/README.md

 # NGSpipe2go #

 A set of NGS data analysis tools and pipelines developed and utilised at the Institute of Molecular Biology gGmbH in Mainz (https://www.imb.de/).
-Currently NGSpipe2go contains bpipe-based pipelines for QC, processing, analysis and visualisation of RNA-seq, ChIP-seq and DNA-seq data.

 ## Prerequisites ##
 ### RNA-seq pipeline ###